7 Reasons You NEED Jojoba Oil In Your Skincare Routine

 You might be asking yourself, “What even IS Jojoba Oil?”, or maybe you have never even heard of it before.
 But trust us, it is time to add Jojoba Oil into your skincare routine and we are here to tell you our favorite ways to do so.

 The Jojoba plant is a hardy, perennial plant that grows in North America.
 It produces a nut with many healing properties.
-The nut of the Jojoba plant can be made into an oil.
-Jojoba oil is gentle enough to be used as a carrier oil to mix with other essential oils.
+The nut of the Jojoba plant can be made into oil.
+This specific oil is gentle enough to be used as a carrier oil to mix with other essential oils.
 You can also use it on its own.
-Many people use Jojoba Oil as part of their skincare routine.
+Many people use it as part of their skincare routine.
 And there are good reasons for that.
 There’s plenty of evidence supporting the use of pure Jojoba oil as a remedy for acne, dry skin, and countless other skin conditions.

 - REMOVES MAKEUP – Another use for Jojoba Oil is it is a fantastic makeup remover!
 No need for a separate makeup remover, this works great for removing even the most stubborn waterproof makeup leaving your skin SO soft!